-Displays a Help Screen, which lists all available Text Interface commands along with a brief description of each command.
+Displays a Help Screen, which lists most available Text Interface commands along with a brief description of each command.

-Note: In the Administrator Mode, the Help Screen will list the entire DSM/RSM command set.
+Note: In the Administrator Mode, the Help Screen will list the most available DSM/RSM/CPM commands.
 In SuperUser Mode, User Mode and ViewOnly Mode, the Help Screen will only list the commands that are allowed for that Access Level.

-Format: /H [Enter]
+Availability: Administrator, SuperUser, User, ViewOnly Format: /H [Enter]